SamikshyaBhusal/bouddhanath_stupa/README.md

-# 3D Modeling and Rendering of Dharahara and Ghantaghar using OpenGl
+# 3D Modeling and Rendering of Boudhanath using OpenGl

 ## Introduction

 This is a Computer Graphics project done in the fifth semester of computer Engineering by:

+- Sadhana Panthi (075BCT069)
-- Sandeep Acharya (075BCT074)
+- Samikshya Bhusal (075BCT074)
-- Sangam Chaulagain (075BCT078)
-- Saujan Tiwari  (075BCT083)
+- Shalu Khebang (078BCT082)
+- Shreya Shrestha (075BCT085)

 ## Libraries Used